Ramana's Garden Cafe in Rishikesh

 Why My Love Affair With Rishikesh India is Over

-All my life I’ve had a terrible pattern of falling in love with the wrong people, people that weren’t a good match for me.
-In the beginning of the relationship I’m overcome with a sudden burst of intense chemistry, and then I spend years, or even decades, trying to make it work.
-Now I realize that I did the same thing with Rishikesh India.
-At first I was attracted to her picturesque beauty, exotic charm, clean air, and the mighty Mother Ganga.
-But like any new relationship, the once rose colored glasses have turned dark.
-Now that the new relationship energy is over, I’ve begun to see obvious red-flags that I missed before.
+All my life, I’ve had a terrible pattern of falling in love with the wrong people who weren’t a good match for me.
+At the beginning of the relationship, I’m overcome by a sudden burst of intense chemistry, and then I spend years, or even decades, trying to make it work.
+Now I realize that I did the same thing with Rishikesh, India.
+At first, I was attracted to her picturesque beauty, exotic charm, clean air, and the mighty Mother Ganga.
+But like any new relationship, the once rose-colored glasses have turned dark.
+Now that the new relationship energy is over, I’ve begun seeing obvious red flags that I missed.

-I came back to Rishikesh for one main reason, to decide if I wanted to move here.
-All of the yoga, spiritual classes, Ayurveda, and recreation are very alluring.
-Plus, it’s cheap here, really cheap!
-I could probably live in Rishikesh comfortably on $500 a month.
-Unfortunately I’ve decided that inexpensive living is not enough for me.
-After a month in Rishikesh the clear answer is no. I can’t live here.
-These are the reasons why my love affair with Rishikesh, India is over.
+I returned to Rishikesh for one main reason: deciding if I wanted to move here.
+The yoga, spiritual classes, Ayurveda, and recreation are alluring.
+Plus, it’s cheap here, really affordable!
+I could probably live in Rishikesh comfortably on $1,000 a month.
+Unfortunately, I’ve decided that inexpensive living is not enough for me.
+After a month in Rishikesh, the clear answer was no. I can’t live here.
+These are the reasons why my love affair with Rishikesh, India, is over.

-Air Pollution
+Constant Air Pollution

 The first time I came to Rishikesh, in early 2016, I cried tears of joy when I saw the brilliant blue sky.
-Keep in mind that I had just left New Delhi, one of the most polluted cities on the planet.
+Remember that I had just left New Delhi, one of the most polluted cities on the planet.
 I hadn’t seen a shade of blue in the sky for months.
-The pollution in Delhi was so bad that on most days I could stare directly at the sun because it appeared blurry and orange through the grey dense smog.
-Rishikesh is in the foothills of the Himalaya Mountains and she looked shiny and new to me compared to Delhi, a good 7 hour drive away.
+The pollution in Delhi was so harmful that I could stare directly at the sun on most days because it appeared blurry and orange through the dense grey smog.
+Rishikesh is in the foothills of the Himalayan Mountains, and she looked shiny and new to me compared to Delhi, a mere seven-hour drive away.

 Popular